fbpx

 5. Pick up the spice box, recite the blessing over the spices, and pass it around for everyone to smell.

-6. Recite the blessing over the candle, raising your hands to the flame with palms facing inward, fingers curled.
-Observe the shadows cast on your fingernails.
+6. Recite the blessing over the candle, raising their hands to the flame with palms facing inward, fingers curled.

 7. Recite the final Havdalah blessing, distinguishing between the holy and the ordinary.